1240.01 SHORT TITLE

 Where, owing to special conditions, a literal enforcement of these Subdivision Regulations would result in unnecessary hardship, the Board of Commissioners may make such reasonable exceptions thereto as will not be contrary to the public interest, and may permit the sale of a lot, issuance of a permit or erection of a building subject to conditions necessary to assure adequate streets and other public improvements.

 These Subdivision Regulations may be amended, altered, or revised by the Board of Commissioners from time to time after a public hearing is held pursuant to public notice.
-In case of an amendment other than that prepared by the Planning Commission, the Board of Commissioners shall submit each such amendment to the Planning Commission and the County Department of Planning for recommendation, at least thirty days prior to date of the public hearing.
+In case of an amendment other than that prepared by the Planning Committee, the Board of Commissioners shall submit each such amendment to the Planning Committee and the County Department of Planning for recommendation, at least thirty days prior to date of the public hearing.

 1240.06 CONFLICTS OF LAWS